mmateju23/mern-base-project/README.md

-# mern-base-project
+# MERN Starter Project
-MERN starter project (fully dockerized)
+This is a fully dockerized MERN starter project.
+To run the project, go to the project's root folder and execute:

+### `docker compose up`